 If you follow me closely here and/or on Instagram, you know that I am a big advocate of an intuitive eating, #allfoodsfit kinda lifestyle.
 When I post recipes like this where I happen to substitute a carbohydrate-rich food with a vegetable, I often get questioned.

 That’s exactly what this recipe will do for you!
 It is loaded with tons of colorful veggies, as well as both plant-protein and protein from the shrimp.
 If you’re not a fan of shrimp, you can easily substitute chicken or any other meat you prefer.
-Or you can leave the meat out and leave it vegetarian, like I do sometimes!
-You’re still getting some awesome protein from the edamame and eggs.
+Or you can omit the meat all together and make it vegetarian, like I do sometimes!
+You’re still getting a good amount of protein from edamame and eggs.

-I honestly love Chinese food, but rarely go out to restaurants specifically to have it, mostly because it doesn’t make me feel my best if it’s fried or super greasy.
-Making dishes like this at home is a great way to save money, and increase the amount of fiber and nutrients you’re getting from your meal.
-This dish is actually super satisfying and filling, and it is husband-approved!
-Ethan loves it, especially with shrimp.
-It also makes good leftovers for work lunches.
-QUADRUPLE WIN.
+I honestly love Chinese food, but rarely go out to restaurants specifically to have it, mostly because it doesn’t make me feel my best if it’s fried or cooked in a lot of oil.

 This recipe was inspired by Iowa Girl Eats!
 Check out her blog for tons of great gluten-free recipes if you or someone in your family has dietary restrictions and needs more GF options.